 The Gospel and the Modern World

 A Sermon on 2 Peter 3:1-18Read more

-The Day of the Lord Will Come
+The Coming Day of the Lord

-3Know this first of all, that scoffers will come in the last days with scoffing, following their own sinful desires.
-They will say, “Where is the promise of his coming?
-For ever since the fathers fell asleep, all things are continuing as they were from the beginning of creation.”
-For they deliberately overlook this fact, that the heavens existed long ago, and the earth was formed out of water and through water by the word of God, and that by means of these the world that then existed was deluged with water and perished.
-But by the same word the heavens and earth that now exist are stored up for fire, being kept until the day of judgment and destruction of the ungodly.
+3Know this first of all, that in the last days mockers will come with their mocking, following after their own lusts, 4and saying, “Where is the promise of His coming?
+For ever since the fathers fell asleep, all things continue just as they were from the beginning of creation.”
+5For when they maintain this, it escapes their notice that by the word of God the heavens existed long ago and the earth was formed out of water and by water, 6through which the world at that time was destroyed by being flooded with water.
+7But by His word the present heavens and earth are being reserved for fire, kept for the day of judgment and destruction of ungodly people.

-But do not overlook this one fact, beloved, that with the Lord one day is as a thousand years, and a thousand years as one day.
-The Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not willing for any to perish, but for all to come to repentance.
+8But do not let this one fact escape your notice, beloved, that with the Lord one day is like a thousand years, and a thousand years like one day.
+9The Lord is not slow about His promise, as some count slowness, but is patient toward you, not willing for any to perish, but for all to come to repentance.

-11Since all these things are thus to be dissolved, what sort of people ought you to be in lives of holiness and godliness, waiting for and hastening the coming of the day of God, because of which the heavens will be set on fire and dissolved, and the heavenly bodies will melt as they burn!
-But according to his promise we are waiting for new heavens and a new earth in which righteousness dwells.
+11Since all these things are to be destroyed in this way, what sort of people ought you to be in holy conduct and godliness, 12looking for and hastening the coming of the day of God, because of which the heavens will be destroyed by burning, and the elements will melt with intense heat!
+13But according to His promise we are looking for new heavens and a new earth, in which righteousness dwells.

-14Therefore, beloved, since you are waiting for these, be diligent to be found by him without spot or blemish, and at peace.
-And count the patience of our Lord as salvation, just as our beloved brother Paul also wrote to you according to the wisdom given him, as he does in all his letters when he speaks in them of these matters.
-There are some things in them that are hard to understand, which the ignorant and unstable twist to their own destruction, as they do the other Scriptures.
-You therefore, beloved, knowing this beforehand, take care that you are not carried away with the error of lawless people and lose your own stability.
-But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
-To him be the glory both now and to the day of eternity.
+14Therefore, beloved, since you look for these things, be diligent to be found spotless and blameless by Him, at peace, 15and regard the patience of our Lord as salvation; just as also our beloved brother Paul, according to the wisdom given him, wrote to you, 16as also in all his letters, speaking in them of these things, in which there are some things that are hard to understand, which the untaught and unstable distort, as they do also the rest of the Scriptures, to their own destruction.
+17You therefore, beloved, knowing this beforehand, be on your guard so that you are not carried away by the error of unscrupulous people and lose your own firm commitment, 18but grow in the grace and knowledge of our Lord and Savior Jesus Christ.
+To Him be the glory, both now and to the day of eternity.
 Amen.
-(ESV)